 There’s plenty of reasons why dogs can’t resist the big bed.
 Maybe if we understand them we’ll have a better chance of getting them out of it.

-Here’s a simple answer to, “Why is my dog sleeping in bed with me?”
+Here’s a simple answer to the questions, “Why is my dog sleeping in bed with me?” and “Why is my dog sleeping on me?”
 Dogs are like ex-boyfriends: They don’t like to sleep alone and, if you let them in your bed once, they want to get in there every night.
 They both make a whimpering sound when you tell them to sleep in their own bed.

 A nice duvet and a human-shaped space heater make the big bed seem a lot cozier than the dog bed that offers nothing more than their own body heat.
 Why shiver by your lonesome when you can warm your cold nose on a human’s warm feet?